 - Do not use red fonts.

-- Don’t add too much content in an email.
+- Don’t add too much content to an email.
 Keep it simple – you have about 8 seconds to grab people’s attention.

 View our full blog about email marketing for bed and breakfasts for more details.

 Social media marketing is the one area of digital marketing that most businesses feel they can tackle because they are the most familiar with it.
 What many don’t know is that the revenue that is made from social media for boutique hotels and bed and breakfasts is paltry compared to other areas of digital marketing like paid search and search engine optimization.

 - Develop a strategy that coincides with an email blast and blog launch.

 - Boost posts so you can reach your fans.

 - Invite those that have liked a post to officially “like” your page.
 This is often a missed opportunity.